Table of Contents

 Zero-day vulnerabilities

 Zero-day vulnerabilities are direct opportunities for attackers.
 Organizations are not yet aware of these vulnerabilities, but attackers are—and that makes them a major security risk.
-Security teams must prioritize the discovery and elimination of zero-day vulnerabilities before it’s too late.
+Security teams must prioritize the discovery and elimination of zero-day vulnerabilities.

 Malicious automation